Menu

 If you’re planning to set up a business internet hotspot, keep these four best practices in mind to ensure a smooth and safe rollout.

 The right equipment is critical to ensure that both customers and employees can successfully connect to the hotspot.
 High-quality hardware and sufficient bandwidth will go a long way in the functionality of your business hotspot.
-If you plan to offer free Wi-Fi to your customers, it is also best to purchase a wireless router that can accommodate guest access.
+If you plan to offer free Wi-Fi to your customers, look for a wireless router that can accommodate guest access.

-“Make sure to use a business-class router and switch, as they will allow you to create both the public network for your customers, but also set it up as an independent network separate from your business-critical network,” said Steve Panaghi, senior IT operations manager for Fracture.
+“Make sure to use a business-class router and switch, as they will allow you to create both the public network for your customers, but also set it up as an independent network separate from your business-critical network,” said Steve Panaghi, technical project manager for A Place for Mom.
 “This is very important, as you don’t want to use the same Wi-Fi network for both guests and your business.”

-Bjørn Ekeberg, head of brand at Recharge Health, said security is the top factor to consider when you set up Wi-Fi access for your guests.
+Bjørn Ekeberg, chief executive officer at Recharge Health, said security is the top factor to consider when you set up Wi-Fi access for your guests.
 “If your business becomes the target of a data breach, the ramifications and costs of that can put you out of business.”

-At a minimum, it would be wise to set up a guest network and encrypt it with Wi-Fi Protected Access (WPA) or Wi-Fi Protected Access II (WPA2).
-For additional security, you can turn off the “SSID” broadcast on the private network, which hides it from visitors’ lists of available networks.
+At a minimum, you should set up a guest network and encrypt it with Wi-Fi Protected Access (WPA) or Wi-Fi Protected Access II (WPA2).
+For additional security, you can turn off the SSID broadcast on the private network, which hides it from visitors’ lists of available networks.

 “When getting your guest hotspot set up through a service provider, consider asking the installer to block specific ports on the guest network to prevent things like torrenting,” Ekeberg said.
 “Torrenting can bring your hotspot to a crawl in speed, and certain ports can open you up to security exploits.”